40s Peggy Roth Rayon Dress

 Lovely black dress of highest-quality, silky rayon.
 Colored sequins subtly highlight the rose-and-daisy pattern, front and back.
 V-neck has gathered sides, creating a feminine sweetheart shape.
 Slightly puffed short sleeves, flowy skirt.
 Metal Merita side zip.
 Snap bra stays.
 Most likely started out with shoulder pads.
-From 1944-46, according to our expert friends at the Vintage Fashion Guild.
+From 1944-46.

 Labels: Peggy Roth 400 Park Avenue

 Some background: Peggy Roth, widow of blouse and shirt manufacturer Joseph Roth (d.
 1920), was already well-established in fashion circles when she moved her shop from Madison Avenue to 400 Park Avenue in 1941.
 Her gowns were described in the New York Times fashion pages when she showed her collections for well-heeled attendees at the St. Regis and Plaza hotels.

 Condition: several sequins are missing, but there are no obviously bare areas. there are repairs to several small tears on one sleeve and one vertical tear at the center back. wearable as is, but could be better camouflaged with a do-over by a qualified seamstress. the price reflects these slight imperfections, which do not detract from the beauty and quality of this lovely dress.

 *This dress has been professionally dry-cleaned and is ready to wear.*

 ☞ Our items are not newly manufactured "vintage style" pieces.
 They are true vintage, at least 30 years old.
 Please read condition report provided above. ☜

 Notes: International customers are responsible for any taxes or import fees.

 - For help with sizing, please visit the FITTING ROOM.

 - Ask us a question about this item.